jorgenmk/ntn-docs/readme.md

 ## nrfutil

-Nrfutil is a single binary you can run from anywhere, putting it somewhere in `$PATH` is assumed in next steps.
+nrfutil is a single binary you can run from anywhere, putting it somewhere in your `$PATH` is assumed in the following steps.

 Run the following commands to download the *device* command we will use to load firmware onto the nRF91DK: